Cognizance Therapeutic Principle

 This service tells the truth about your confidentiality.

 It is important to inform my clients about the truth to help them make an informed choice based on facts and not misleading information, especially about confidentiality.

 Some therapists promise total confidentiality but forget to inform the client that there is no total confidentiality as it is impossible to provide it.
 The truth is no security can be totally secure.
 All anyone can do is reduce the risks involved as much as it is practical and possible to do so.

 Reducing information storage

 One way to do that is to reduce risk is by reducing the amount of information stored or kept on file.
-One of the reasons why I do not keep detailed information about a client’s personal experiences or record sessions is to remove the possibility of a breach of confidentiality as much as is possible to do so.
+One of the reasons why I do not keep detailed information about a client’s firsthand experiences or record sessions is to remove the possibility of a breach of confidentiality as much as is possible to do so.

-Allowing the client to remain totally anonymous if they wish is one way to lessen the client’s risk, but it complicates working with people in crisis.
+Allowing the client to remain anonymous if they wish is one way to lessen the client’s risk, but it complicates working with people in crisis.

 There is a risk that software can be insecure because of bad coding.
 People can steal sensitive documents, all offices can be broken into, and people can breach trust inadvertently or accidentally.

 Whether you are promised HIPPA compliance or secure encrypted communications, which still does not guarantee total confidentiality, any statement promising any such guarantee is bad information at best and untruthful at worst; manipulating the client to get the clients custom.